dcreedon/soft8023-ass1-spelling-bee/README.md

 PangGame(GameManager, GameTurnTemplate) uses the abstract classes defined in game_service.py.

-#Client Log contains a sample run of the code
+# Client Log contains a sample run of the code
+# Server side console output displays the pangram used to allow you to test pangram entry and scoring